tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 First, we need to set up the environment and install the required packages:

 {{< notice tip >}}
-The pinning of package versions here is to help ensure that this code can work as is out of the box; however, you may get better results by unpinning these versions and just using the latest code.
+The pinning of package versions here is to help ensure that this code can work as is out-of-the-box; however, you may get better results by unpinning these versions and just using the latest code.
 It is generally best practice to pin packages in _production_ environments.
 {{< /notice >}}